 Genetic and Genomic Approaches to Understand and Improve Maize Responses to Ozone

-This NSF Plant Genome Research Project project couples the unique capabilities of Free Air Concentration Enrichment (FACE) technology, which provides controlled elevation of ozone concentrations in open-air at field scale, with the power of the vast genetic resources in maize and next generation sequencing.
+This project couples the unique capabilities of Free Air Concentration Enrichment (FACE) technology, which provides controlled elevation of ozone concentrations in open-air at field scale, with the genetic resources in maize and next generation sequencing.
 Research will provide a foundation for crop improvement by (i) quantifying genetic variation in response to elevated ozone among diverse inbred and hybrid maize lines in the field; (ii) using high-throughput phenotyping of ozone impacts on maize growth, senescence, leaf metabolism and reproductive processes, to identify traits that correlate with yield loss; (iii) identifying the genes and gene networks underpinning the ozone response in the most extreme tolerant and susceptible lines, and their hybrids, by integrating RNA-seq expression analysis and detailed physiological analysis in inbred and hybrid maize; (iv) developing, or identifying existing, biparental populations derived from tolerant and sensitive parents to identify QTLs and eQTLs for ozone tolerance; and (v) assessing crosstalk between ozone and biotic stress response gene networks in maize.